 Change in Representative Glyphs for U+2278 and U+2279.
-In Version 3.2 of the Unicode Standard, the representative glyphs for U+2278 Neither Less-Than nor Greater-Than and U+2279 Neither Greater-Than nor Less-Than were changed from using a vertical cancellation to using a slanted cancellation.
+In Version 3.2 of the Unicode Standard, the representative glyphs for U+2278 Neither Less-than nor Greater-than and U+2279 Neither Greater-than nor Less-than were changed from using a vertical cancellation to using a slanted cancellation.
 This change was made to match the long-standing canonical decompositions for these characters, which use U+0338 Combining Long solidus overlay.
 The symmetric forms using the vertical stroke continue to be acceptable glyph variants.
-Using U+2278 or U+2279 with VS1 will request these variants explicitly, as will using U+2276 Less-Than or Greater-Than or U+2277 Greater-Than or Less-Than with U+20D2 Combining Long Vertical Line overlay.
-Unless fonts are created with the intention to add support for both forms (via VS1 for the upright forms), there is no need to revise the glyphs in existing fonts; the glyphic range implied by using the base character code alone encompasses both shapes.
+Using U+2276 Less-than or Greater-than or U+2277 Greater-than or Less-than with U+20D2 Combining Long Vertical Line overlay will display these variants explicitly.
+Unless fonts are created with the intention to add support for both forms, there is no need to revise the glyphs in existing fonts; the glyphic range implied by using the base character code alone encompasses both shapes.
 For more information, see Section 16.4, Variation Selectors.